 Many factors influence color vision in addition to innate or learned color perception:

-When it comes to lighting, it plays a great role in how we see color and how it influences color perception.
+Lighting plays a great role in how we see color and how it influences color perception.
 Light has a specific color that your brain perceives based on the color of the light.
-It’s important to check them side-by-side under controlled lighting whenever you compare colors.
+Checking them side-by-side under controlled lighting is important when you compare colors.

 The background against which we are evaluating color strongly affects the ability of our eyes to perceive colors correctly.
 This is called simultaneous contrast.